2016 SHASS Levitan Teaching Awards announced

 Recipients of the James A. and Ruth Levitan Teaching Awards in the School of Humanities, Arts, and Social Sciences (MIT SHASS) are among the finest teachers at the Institute.

-Announcing the 2015 award recipients Dean Fitzgerald said, “This prize honors those instructors in our School who have demonstrated outstanding success in teaching our undergraduate and graduate students.
-These great educators, who are nominated by students themselves, have made a difference in the lives of our remarkable students — and are among the finest academic leaders in the School.”
+Announcing the 2016 award recipients, Dean Nobles remarked, “This prize honors those instructors in our School who have demonstrated outstanding success in teaching our undergraduate and graduate students.
+These great educators, who are nominated by students themselves, have made a difference in the lives of our remarkable students.”

 This award recognizes SHASS teachers—professors, lecturers, and graduate teaching assistants—who make a profound difference in the educational experience of MIT undergraduate and graduate students.